Van Helsing (film): Spin-offs

+Future

+Cancelled sequel

+Universal Pictures was confident that Van Helsing would be a hit at the box office, and they began development on a sequel before the first film opened.
+They even paid to keep the original Transylvania sets, as they figured they would need to come back for it and other projects.
+However, due to the film's disappointing box office performance, plans for the sequel were scrapped.

 Reboot

-In May 2012, Universal Pictures announced that they would be rebooting the film with Alex Kurtzman and Roberto Orci as a two-year deal to produce a modern reimagining and Tom Cruise to star as the title character and also produce the film.
+In May 2012, Universal Pictures announced a reboot of the film with Alex Kurtzman and Roberto Orci to produce a modern reimagining and Tom Cruise to star as the title character and also produce the film.
 In October, Rupert Sanders entered early negotiations to direct the film.
 By November 2015, Jon Spaihts and Eric Heisserer signed onto the project as co-screenwriters, though Cruise left his role with the film.
-However, in the following year, Cruise was cast to appear in Kurtzman's The Mummy, which was released in theaters on June 9, 2017.
-Following the poor critical and financial reception to the film, Universal restructured their plan for rebooted adaptations of their Classic Monsters to be stand-alone in nature.
+In the following year, Cruise was cast to appear in Kurtzman's The Mummy, which was released in theaters on June 9, 2017.
+Following the poor critical and financial reception to the film, Universal restructured their plan for rebooted adaptations of their Classic Monsters to be standalone in nature.

 By December 2020, the reboot was back in development.
-Julius Avery will serve as director, in addition to doing a rewrite of an original script by Eric Pearson.
-James Wan will serve as producer.
-The project will be a joint production venture between Universal Pictures and Atomic Monster Productions.
+Julius Avery was hired as director, in addition to doing a rewrite of an original script by Eric Pearson.
+James Wan was attached to serve as producer.
+The project is a joint production venture between Universal Pictures and Atomic Monster.